salbrec/seqQscorer/README.md

 unzip GRCh38_noalt_as.zip                                           # for unzipping
 ```

 If you would like to use a small example file right away, there is one in the docker: `/var/examples/single/ENCFF165NJF.fastq.gz`.
-Filees for a paired-end test can be found here: `/var/examples/paired/`.
+Files for a paired-end test can be found here: `/var/examples/paired/`.
 Note, these are examples just for testing the installation, the files were reduced to randomly picked reads.
 Especially the paired-end example has only ~100k reads which is far less than a real NGS sample.

 All seqQscorer feature sets can be derived by using the provided python script applied on an input fastq file or a pair of fastq files in case of paired-end sequencing.